-In contrast, when orally ingested it is subject to the first-pass effect, which reduces the potency and absorption time by having to be metabolised via the liver.
+In contrast, when orally ingested it is subject to the first-pass effect, which reduces the potency and absorption time by having to be metabolized via the liver.

-There are various products that utilise the same sublingual absorption mechanism
+There are various products that utilize the same sublingual absorption mechanism

 A cannabis tincture is a Cannabinoid infused compound that is applied directly under the tongue (Subliminally).
 They enter the bloodstream much faster than capsules, infused foods or drinks as they are absorbed quicker by avoiding metabolism in the liver.

 It’s a convenient and user-friendly way to take high-strength CBD and comes highly recommended for first-time users.

 Tinctures come with a built-in dropper that allows people to take carefully-measured, small doses.

 The most famous of these types of Cannabinoid medications is Sativex.

 Sativex is a sublingual mouth spray that is a THC heavy 1:1 ratio Cannabinoid product that uses Alcohol as a carrier.
 Although other viscous liquids can be used too.

 CBD chewing gum is evolving in much the same way Nicotine gum did.
 First arrived on the market with a good concept but an overall poor experience.